ClarissaPereira/Tick-TOC1/Algorithm Notes.md

 * P(*GTA*) = 0.0 x 0.0 x 0.0 = 0
 * P(*ATT*) = 1.0 x 0.0 x 1.0 = 0

 Both k-mers would have a probability of 0 despite ATT being only one nucleotide off from the consensus string and much closer to the ideal motif than *GTA*.
 By artificially adjusting the probability of rare events, these problems can be mitigated.
-We can do this by applying Laplace's Law of Succession and giving each nucleotide in the matrix a starting probability of 1.0 instead of 0.0.
-The new matrix would look like:
+We can do this by applying Laplace's Law of Succession and giving each nucleotide in the matrix a pseudocount which starts at 1 - altering the PFM.
+The new resulting PPM would look like:

-[[2.0, 1.0, 1.0, 1.0],
+[[1/2, 1/6, 1/6, 1/6],

-[1.0, 1.5, 1.5, 1.0],
+[1/6, 1/3, 1/3, 1/6],

-[1.0, 1.0, 1.0, 2.0]]
+[1/6, 1/6, 1/6, 1/2]]

 And we can again compare the probabilities of two possible motif k-mers:  *GTA* and *ATT*
-* P(*GTA*) = 1.0 x 1.0 x 1.0 = 1
+* P(*GTA*) = 1/6 x 1/6 x 1/6 = 1/216
-* P(*ATT*) = 2.0 x 1.0 x 2.0 = 4
+* P(*ATT*) = 1/2 x 1/6 x 1/2 = 1/24

 This time, the algorithm does not discount *ATT* because, although both k-mers are not perfect matches, *ATT* has a much higher probability than *GTA*.